ujji8055/content/Packs/SafeNet_Trusted_Access/Integrations/SafeNetTrustedAccess/README.md

 ### sta-create-user
 ***
-Create new user in the tenant
+Create a new user in the tenant.

 #### Base Command